amgraham/dlist/README.md

 To enable this feature you must have access to the `handlers/markdown.php` file somewhere on your server, and be able to create your own `.htaccess` files.
 Depending on your setup these files can be placed in any number of places.
 The following is an example of _one environment_ and does not denote the only possible combination.

-Your top-most `.htaccess` file must `rewrite` requests for `.md` files to a copy of `dlist`:
+The top-most `.htaccess` file you wish to begin handling markdown files for must `rewrite` requests for `.md` files to a copy of `dlist`:

 	RewriteEngine On
 	RewriteRule (.+)\.md$  dir-listing.php?action=markdown&file=$1

-You can keep the file anywhere you wish though:
+You can keep the file anywhere you wish though (though I tend to believe the first copy is easier):

 	RewriteEngine On
 	RewriteRule (.+)\.md$  /assets/dlist/dir-listing.php?action=markdown&file=$1

 If you maintain an installation closer to the second one, you will need to make one minor edit to `dir-listing.php`.
+Keep in mind the following examples are real code, but they have been formatted (linebreaks have been added):

 	# dir-listing.php - original
 	<?php if ($markdown) { ?><article>